Los Angeles · Architectural homes specialist

 Historic designations and the Mills Act

 Many architectural homes carry Historic-Cultural Monument status, sit within a Historic Preservation Overlay Zone, or hold a Mills Act contract.
 These affect what can be altered, what the long-term carrying cost will be, and how the home should be valued and disclosed.
-A specialist knows how to read them and how to use them.
+A specialist knows how to read them and how to use them, the way Debbie laid out in selling a Mills Act or HCM home in Los Feliz.

 A specific buyer pool